bmhking/Parcel_value_app/README.md

 - Find a way to implement "reverse mode" - highlighting parcels with a low value per sqft
 - Explore other color schemes
 - Find other data sources where zoning, land use, and land unit data are more accurate
-- Find a way to add address information.